-Christina Kraus is the Thomas A. Thacher Professor of Latin at Yale University.
+Christina Shuttleworth Kraus is the Thomas A. Thacher Professor of Latin.
 After receiving her BA from Princeton and PhD from Harvard, she taught at NYU, UCL, and Oxford before coming to Yale in the summer of 2004.
 She has research interests in ancient historiography, Latin prose style, and the theory and practice of commentaries.

 Latin language and literature.